Shwe Mann: Political career

-He was elected Speaker of the Lower House at the first regular session of the House of Representatives in 2011.
-From 1 July 2013 to 29 January 2016 he became Speaker of the Assembly of the Union.
+He was elected Speaker of the Lower House at the first regular session of the Pyithu Hluttaw in 2011.
+From 1 July 2013 to 29 January 2016 he became Speaker of the Pyidaungsu Hluttaw.

 In August 2015, amidst reports of tensions between himself and Thein Sein, Shwe Mann was removed from his post as Chairman of the Union Solidarity and Development Party and replaced by Htay Oo.
 But he contested in 2015 General Election as a candidate representing USDP in Phyu Township constituency.
 He lost his seat to Than Nyunt, NLD's candidate, but remained as a prominent figure and closed ally to Aung San Suu Kyi.
 He was appointed in February 2015 as head of the Commission for the Assessment of Legal Affairs and Special Issues.

 Reform process

 Shwe Mann has claimed that “reforms are irreversible” and their goal is “to build a multi-party democratic system and a market economy.”
 He has been called “a defender of the president [Thein Sein]’s reforms.”
 Although political reforms have moved apace, he also believes that socio-economic development and administrative reforms are lagging behind.

 He has been seen as a staunch critic of corrupt practices amongst public officials.
 He had reportedly ordered action against corrupt authorities as far back as 2005.
 He criticised the government’s lack of transparency and accountability over public funds.
 He has firmly supported liberal reforms and the turn towards a market economy in Myanmar.
 He has been critical of Thein Sein’s “sluggish” approach to liberalisation, and has taken a strong stance against corrupt practices in the interest of “good governance.”

 In regards to the 25 per cent of parliamentary seats allocated to the Tatmadaw, he has expressed hope that the Constitution will change before the elections to accommodate a more representative political outcome.